ahlstromcj/potext/README.md

     *   Figure out how to deal with the "category" parameter.
 LC_MESSAGES is by far the most common, but....
     *   Add the parsing of .mo files to create the internal dictionaries.
+    *   Support reading a single .mo/.po file rather than a whole directory.
     *   Flesh out and test the Windows support; it still has problems.
     *   Tighten up the nlsbinding class and the dictionarymgr class.
     *   See Section 1.4 of the developer guide for more.